-Comprehensive Income and Expenditure Statement - This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices (GAAP), rather than the amount to be funded from taxation.
+Comprehensive Income and Expenditure Statement - This statement shows the accounting cost in the year of providing services in accordance with International Financial Reporting Standards (IFRS), rather than the amount to be funded from taxation.
 The Council raises taxation to cover expenditure in accordance with regulations; this may be different from the accounting cost.
 The (Surplus)/Deficit on Provision of Services is shown in the Movement in Reserves Statement.